improvess/raspberry-as-gige-camera/README.md

 # raspberry-as-gige-camera

-Transform your USB camera in a gigE-like camera with Raspberry PI.
+Transform your USB camera in an ethernet camera with Raspberry PI.

 ## TL;DR;